ENHANCE-PET/MOOSE/README.md

 By adding your custom models to MooseZ, you can enjoy:

 - :fast_forward: **Increased Speed** - MooseZ is optimized for fast performance.
 Use it to get your results faster!
-- :floppy_disk: **Reduced Memory** - MooseZ is designed to be efficient and lean, so it uses less memory compared to the native `nnUNetv2`!
+- :floppy_disk: **Reduced Memory** - MooseZ is designed to be efficient and lean, so it uses less memory!

 So why wait?
 Make your models fly with MooseZ :airplane: